jonathantneal/domose/README.md

 The `$fetch` method fetches response text from a URL and passes it to a callback.
 It returns the XHR request, which is how it works.
-If possible, please use the native `fetch`, which is totally better than this.
+If possible, please use the native `fetch` method, which is totally better than this.

 ```js
 import { $fetch } from 'domose';